aspose-cells/Aspose.Cells-Doc-md/english/cpp/developer-guide/print-and-preview/specify-individual-or-private-set-of-fonts-for-workbook-rendering/_index.md

 type: docs
 weight: 40
 url: /cpp/specify-individual-or-private-set-of-fonts-for-workbook-rendering/
-description: Learn how to specify individual or private set of fonts for workbook rendering using Aspose.Cells for C++.
+description: Learn how to specify an individual or private set of fonts for workbook rendering using Aspose.Cells for C++.
 ai_search_scope: cells_cpp
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 ## **Possible Usage Scenarios**

-Generally, you specify the fonts directory or list of fonts for all workbooks, but sometimes, you have to specify individual or private set of fonts for your workbooks.
+Generally, you specify the fonts directory or a list of fonts for all workbooks, but sometimes you need to specify an individual or private set of fonts for your workbooks.
 Aspose.Cells provides the [**IndividualFontConfigs**](https://reference.aspose.com/cells/cpp/aspose.cells/individualfontconfigs/) class that can be used to specify the individual or private set of fonts for your workbook.

 ## **Specify Individual or Private Set of Fonts for Workbook Rendering**